Asy_Lab Virtual Environments

 Launched in 2000 as “The Culture Network,” Guggenheim.com stood at the vanguard of digital innovation.
 Rather than serving as a simple online catalog, the platform offered a thoughtfully curated web environment where art, commerce, education, and cultural exchange converged—redefining what a virtual cultural experience could be.

 Rashid envisioned and built the platform, applying advanced spatial and architectural strategies that defined Asymptote’s groundbreaking work for the NYSE Three-Dimensional Trading Floor and the Guggenheim Virtual Museum.
 Guggenheim.com elevated these concepts to a global scale, seamlessly connecting the collections of world-renowned institutions into a single, interactive digital space, establishing a transformative model for cultural engagement online.
-The company was in the launch phase when the September 11 attacks occurred, and being based on Wall Street, shut down operations after the attacks.
-Softbank and Piquot Capital financed the project.
+The company’s Lower Manhattan offices — fitted out with Rashid’s Knoll A3 furniture system — were staffed by recent graduates from the Columbia GSAPP program he directed, many of whom had exhibited with Rashid in the American Pavilion at the Venice Architecture Biennale in 2000.
+The company was in the launch phase when the September 11 attacks occurred; being headquartered near Wall Street, operations shut down in the aftermath.
+The venture was financed by Pequot Capital, SoftBank, and G.E.
+Capital.